MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/exchange-users-integration-pack.md

 -   Microsoft .NET Framework 3.5
 -   Microsoft Exchange 2010 Service Pack 1 or Microsoft Exchange 2013 or Microsoft Exchange Online/Office 365

-Downloading the Integration Pack
+## Downloading the integration pack
 --------------------------------

 To download this the Exchange Users Integration Pack, go to the [Download Center site](https://www.microsoft.com/en-us/download/details.aspx?id=54098).

-Registering and Deploying the Integration Pack
+## Registering and deploying the integration pack
 ----------------------------------------

 After you download the integration pack file, you must register it with the Orchestrator management server and then deploy it to runbook servers and Runbook Designers.
 For the procedures on installing integration packs, see How to Install an Integration Pack.

-Configuring the Exchange Users Integration Pack Connections
+## Configuring the Exchange users integration pack connections
 ---------------------------------------------------------

 A connection establishes a reusable link between the Orchestrator and an Exchange server.
 You can specify as many connections as necessary to create links to multiple servers.
 You can also create multiple connections to the same server to allow for differences in security permissions for different user accounts.